-

 To raise the fund for the preservation the paintings and protection of the surrounding environment, the Ministry of Posts and Telecommunications issued memorial stamps including donation.

-Receiving this fund the Asuka Preservation Foundation made a public garden around the tumulus and constructed the Takamatsuzuka Mural Hall to exhibit the reproduction of the sealed paintings.
+Receiving this fund the Asuka Preservation Foundation made a public garden around the tumulus and constructed the Takamatsuzuka Mural Museum to exhibit the reproduction of the sealed paintings.

-The Hall was opened to the public in March 1977, and in December 1979 the Emperor made an official visit to this hall.
+The Museum was opened to the public in March 1977, and in December 1979 the Emperor made an official visit to this Museum.

 In here, visitors can see copies of wall paintings in excavated condition, in partially restored and in fully restored conditions, along with the full-sized replica of the crypt and burial goods.

-The Hall showing the full particulars of the Takamatsuzuka is one of the inevitable spots for the site seeing in Asuka.
+The Museum showing the full particulars of the Takamatsuzuka is one of the inevitable spots for the site seeing in Asuka.

 - - -